Arthur Adams (comics)

+In October 2024, Adams was inducted into the Harvey Awards Hall of Fame.

 Early life

-Arthur Adams was born on April 5, 1963 in Holyoke, Massachusetts.
+Arthur Adams was born on April 5, 1963 in Holyoke, Massachusetts, though his family moved from there when he was a year old, and thus he has no memory of that town.
 His father was a loadmaster in the United States Air Force, and as a result, Adams frequently moved with his parents and four younger brothers to places that included West Virginia.
 When Adams was five years old, the family settled in Vacaville, California, near Travis Air Force Base.
 Adams' first exposure to superhero and monster comics came through the ones his mother would buy for him once a month at a thrift store.
 His enthusiasm for superhero stories by particular creators began when his father returned from an overseas trip with the first Marvel Treasury Grab-Bag, which included stories by Ross Andru, Wally Wood, and Gene Colan.
-He particularly liked Marvel Comics for their stories with monster-like characters like the Thing, the Hulk, and the Man-Thing.
+He particularly enjoyed Marvel Comics for their stories with monster-like characters such as the Thing, the Hulk, and the Man-Thing.
 He became interested in dinosaurs and monsters like King Kong after watching Creature Features on TV every Saturday, and Universal Monster movies such as Frankenstein and Creature from the Black Lagoon.
 He also enjoyed superhero and science fiction programming, such as Super Friends, the 1967 Spider-Man cartoon, and Star Trek.
 Adams enjoyed drawing frequently in his youth, as far back as he could remember.
-He discovered the work of Frank Frazetta when he was 13 or 14, which was a "huge" early influence on him, and attempted to mimic his style using watercolor.
+He discovered the work of Frank Frazetta when he was 13 or 14, and attempted to mimic his style using watercolor.
 Adams did not consider illustration as a profession, however, as he aspired to be a paleontologist.
 His interest in professional paleontology waned, however, when he realized that the extreme climates of the environments in which he would be required to work were not appealing to him.

 Adams' desire to draw drawing comics professionally was cemented in high school, when he bought Marvel Comics' Micronauts #1, which was illustrated by Michael Golden, the first artist Adams noticed significantly.
 He relates: